iyobo/jollofjs/packages/isvalid/README.md

 For usage with express.js - validating body and query data - use the easier [isvalid-express.js](https://github.com/trenskow/isvalid-express.js) library.

+# What's New in Version 0.1.0

+There are some additions - as well as some changes - in version 0.1.0.

+ * Automatic parsing of [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) dates into Date - contributed by [thom-nic](https://github.com/thom-nic).
+ * Errors are thrown if validators are used out of context.
+ * ValidationError now contains the `validator` property - specifying which validator actually failed.
+ * You can now specify custom error messages using the `error` validator.
+ * `Object` now supports the `allowUnknownKeys` validator.

 # How to Use

 **isvalid.js** uses a simple schema modal to specify how the data should be formatted.
 It supports generic validators for all types and type specific validators.